 High blood pressure or hypertension is defined as a condition in which arterial blood pressure is abnormally high.
 High blood pressure is regarded as a silent killer as very rarely any symptom can be seen in its early stages until a severe medical crisis takes place.
-Since majority of patients with hypertension remain asymptomatic, it is very important to know how to reduce or manage high blood pressure by adopting some simple changes in diet and lifestyle.
+Since the majority of patients with hypertension remain asymptomatic, it is very important to know how to reduce or manage high blood pressure by adopting some simple changes in diet and lifestyle.

 What is High Blood Pressure